kestra-io/docs/content/docs/16.faq/pebble.md

 ## How to parse objects & list?

-Sometimes outputs are made of nested objects or list.
-To parse those elements, you will need to use `jq` most of the time.

-jq is like sed for JSON data - you can use it to slice, filter, map and transform structured data with the same ease that sed, awk, grep and similar commands let you play with text.
+Sometimes, outputs return nested objects or lists.
+To parse those elements, you may leverage `jq`.
+You can use jQuery to slice, filter, map, and transform structured data with the same ease that `sed`, `awk`, `grep`, and similar Linux commands let you manipulate strings.

-For example, giving the following flow data
+Consider the following flow:

 ```yaml
 id: test-object